 Indoor air is cleaner than outside air, isn’t it?
 After all, you can close the windows and keep out the traffic fumes and other nasties...

 Unfortunately, as with so much of air pollution, it’s not that straightforward, and there’s art as well as science in keeping the air in your home as healthy as possible.
-Because pollution in your home doesn’t just come from outside, the home makes its own as well.
+Because indoor air pollution doesn’t just come from outside, the home makes its own as well.
 Lots of it.

 Nitrogen dioxide, mostly from traffic, can be a major indoor problem, especially if you live in a large town or city, or near a busy road.
 Other pollutants, including ozone and pollen, come in through the small gaps found in all homes, as well as through doors and windows.